janosmiko/hetzner-k3s/README.md

 # By disabling this setting you can disable this behaviour leaving the default Kubernetes Storage Class as it is.
 #
 #hcloud_volume_is_default_storage_class: false
+#
+# Hcloud CSI Controller Deployment is scheduled on workers by default.
+If you enable this setting, the deployment will
+# be upgraded to run on
+#
+#schedule_csi_controller_on_master: false
+#
 ```

 It should hopefully be self-explanatory; you can run `hetzner-k3s releases` to see a list of the available releases from